The Secret to Getting the Most Out of Your FishMichael Nelson

 Turning Collars into “Fin Wings”

 At GW Fins in New Orleans, I turn all the fish collars into the aforementioned dish called Fin Wings.
-Read on for a step-step-tutorial on how to prepare the collar in order to make them at home.
+Read on for a step-by-step tutorial on how to prepare the collar in order to make them at home.
 Note: in order to make Fin Wings easy to eat you must remove all the bones except the one attached to the fin.

 1. Cut the collar and belly from the fillet.